yuvaramsingh94/xyz-/README.md

 #### 1x1 convolution layer

-1x1 conv is a way of retaining the spacial information which will be losed if we use flattened connected layer . this is
+1x1 conv is a way of retaining the spacial information which will be loosed if we use fully connected layer . this is

+#### final architecture

+as you can see in the model.summery() output provided above , i have used 32,64,128 as filter size for the encoder and reconstructed them using the same filter size and used three skip connections . final layer output shape is same as the input provided (160,160,3).

+### Hyper parameter

+######my parameters used

+* Epoch = 30
+* Batch size = 16 (can be changed )
+* steps per epoch = 280 (i used 4100+ training data )
+* validation_steps = 50
+* workers = 2
+* learning rate = 0.01
+* optimizer = Adam optimizer